omer-siddiqui/Mastering-Docker/Day02/README.md

 docker image inspect prom/node-exporter:latest

+REFLECTION QUESTIONS

+*using the host network we can use nginx on public ip with out port forwarding* *docker run --name test -d --network host nginx*
 # Using the NONE Network Mode

 The NONE network mode means the container has no network interfaces enabled except for a loopback device.
 This is useful for highly isolated containers that do not require any network access.